phil-mansfield/symphony/docs/source/symlib_documentation.rst

     * ``"n_snap"`` - :math:`N_{\rm snap}`, the number of snapshots in the simulation.
     * ``"h100"`` - :math:`h_{100} = H_0 / (100\ {\rm km/s/Mpc})`, the scaled Hubble parameter.

     It also contains `colossus <https://bdiemer.bitbucket.io/colossus/cosmology_cosmology.html>`_-compatible cosmology parameters.
-These are not the same between all suites.
+Note that these are not the same between all suites.

     * ``"flat"`` - True if the universe is flat and False otherwise.
     * ``"H0"`` - :math:`H_0`, the Hubble constant in units of km/s/Mpc.